 Our pubs across England, Wales and, of course, Scotland will also be marking the occasion with a range of guest ales.

 Other Scottish drinks being showcased for the celebrations – all included in our Burns’ week meal-deal offers – include Scottish gins, whiskies, rum and beer.

-Among the choices, are Scottish gins Tanqueray No. Ten, Tanqueray Flor de Sevilla, Hendrick’s and Edinburgh Gin Rhubarb & Ginger and Scotland’s BrewDog Elvis Juice beer, as well as two Scottish single-malt whiskies – Glenmorangie and Glenfiddich.
+Among the choices are Scottish gins Tanqueray No. Ten, Tanqueray Flor de Sevilla, Hendrick’s and Edinburgh Gin Rhubarb & Ginger, as well as Scotland’s BrewDog Elvis Juice beer and BrewDog’s Five Hundred Cuts Botanical Rum.

-Wetherspoon’s marketing assistant, Jen Swindells, said: “Our Burns event is a great opportunity for customers to sample some traditional Scottish food and drinks and to celebrate for longer than just 25 January.”
+“It is a great opportunity for everyone to sample some traditional Scottish food and drinks and to mark the occasion for longer than just 25 January itself.”